mohametalmeari/i-post/README.md

 # 📖 I-POST <a name="about-project"></a>

   **i-post** is a dynamic platform where you can share your thoughts, discover diverse content, and participate in engaging discussions.
 Your posts make you part of a lively community where you can connect with people.
+The platform uses an API to fetch public posts, ensuring real-time access to a variety of content at https://i-post-almeari.onrender.com/api/v1/posts.

 <img src="./app/assets/images/drawSQL-i-post-export-2023-11-28.png" alt="Schema">